mathigon/textbooks/content/divisibility2/content.md

 {.fixme} So, either 30,031 is [[prime | composite]] or there is some other prime number it is divisible by.

 {.fixme} It turns out 30,031 is not prime.
 It must have some other prime factors then.
-It turns out 509 x [[59]] equals 30,031.
+It turns out 509 × [[59]] equals 30,031.
 Upon correct answer: 59 and 509 are both prime numbers.
 We started this analysis assuming 2, 3, 5, 7, 11 and 13 were the only prime numbers and we found 2 more!

 ---